 - Gently press chocolate flakes (or chocolate sprinkles) into the sides and top.

-- Pipe dollops of reserved chocolate frosting on top using a large open star tip, if desired.
+- Pipe dollops of reserved chocolate frosting on top using a large open star tip, like a Wilton 6B, if desired.

 YOU MAY ALSO ENJOY: